AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/manage-your-work/view-progress-and-status-of-proof.md

 >[!NOTE]
 >
->The availability of these options depends on your rights on the proof (see [Proof Permissions Profiles in Workfront Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md) and [Manage Proof Roles in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md)).
+>The availability of these options depends on your rights on the proof (see [Proof Permissions Profiles in [!DNL Workfront] Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md) and [Manage Proof Roles in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md)).

-For information about viewing proof progress and status within Workfront, see [Viewing Progress and Status](#viewing-progress-and-status).
+For information about viewing proof progress and status within [!DNL Workfront], see [Viewing Progress and Status](#viewing-progress-and-status).

 For information about viewing progress and status in the Desktop Proofing Viewer, see [Review a Workflow in the proofing viewer](../../../workfront-proof/wp-work-proofsfiles/review-proofs-wpv/review-workflow.md).